sunpy/sunpy/docs/tutorial/installation.rst

 .. code-block:: bash

     $ conda create --name sunpy
-    # Only run the following two lines
-    # if you have NOT installed miniforge or added conda-forge to your channels
-    # Do not run these lines if you are using Anaconda
-    $ conda config --add channels conda-forge
-    $ conda config --set channel_priority strict
     $ conda activate sunpy

 In this case the environment is named 'sunpy'.